 The prototype Solar Space Heating system was retrofitted to and developed in an existing 4 story home at Balerno, Edinburgh, Scotland.
+The parts cost for the system is currently just some £500.
 The solar heated air had to be ducted down 3 storeys by a tortuous route from high in the attic to a large open plan kitchen, dining, and lounge area.
 The complicated duct route reduced the airflow by 3 times.
 More background on system development.

 We find the AHH most beneficial during the Spring and Autumn (Winter is too cold and Summer is hot enough anyway).
 We find the AHH makes a great difference to our heating costs and on a sunny day it can heat the whole house if we keep the living area doors open and let the air circulate throughout the house.